 Serving clients in Fayetteville and all of NW Arkansas

 Uber and Lyft are supposed to be safer alternatives than driving while intoxicated after a night out, and a simpler alternative to calling a taxi.
-However, many Uber and Lyft drivers have little oversight and may become lazy, tired, distracted, and dangerous after hours on the road.
-If you were injured in an accident with an Uber or Lyft driver or while you were a passenger in an Uber, call Ken Kieklak, Attorney at Law, today.
+However, many Uber and Lyft drivers have little oversight and may become tired, distracted, and dangerous after hours on the road.
+If you were injured in an accident with an Uber or Lyft driver or while you were a passenger in an Uber, call an experienced Bentonville Uber or Lyft accident lawyer today.

-Our Bentonville Uber and Lyft accident attorney may be able to help you file a claim against the driver and Uber or Lyft’s insurance policy to get you the coverage you need for damages.
+Bentonville Uber and Lyft accident attorney Ken Kieklak may be able to help you file a claim against the driver and Uber or Lyft’s insurance policy to get you the coverage you need for damages.
 Damages from a serious car accident can include medical expenses, lost wages, and pain and suffering damages, which can all be compensated through an Uber accident lawsuit.
-To schedule a free, confidential consultation on your case, contact our law offices at (479) 251-7767.
+To schedule a free, confidential consultation on your case, contact our law offices at (479) 316-0438.

-When you are injured in a car accident by a driver’s negligence, you can always sue the driver directly.
-All drivers in Arkansas are required to carry auto insurance to cover victims in case they cause an accident.
+When you are injured in a Uber or Lyft accident in Bentonville by a driver’s negligence, you can always sue the driver directly.
+All drivers in Bentonville, AR are required to carry auto insurance to cover victims in case they cause an accident.
 Additionally, you may be entitled to additional damages if you sue them in court, which could be paid by the insurance company or through other methods.

 If you were injured as an Uber or Lyft driver, another driver, a pedestrian, or an Uber or Lyft passenger, you may be able to claim damages against the rideshare company’s insurance policy.
-These policies cover substantial damages, which can help you ensure your damages are fully covered.
+These policies cover substantial costs, which can help you ensure your losses are fully covered.
+To learn more about compensation for an Uber or Lyft accident, continue reading and consult with an experienced Bentonville Uber car accident lawyer today.

-How Much Do Uber and Lyft Pay for Accidents in Arkansas?
+How Much Do Uber and Lyft Pay for Accidents in Bentonville?

 The damages you are entitled to in your case depend heavily on the specifics of your case.
-After a car accident, you may face medical expenses, you may be unable to work, and you may face substantial pain and suffering.
-The damages you can claim in a lawsuit consist of any damages you face as a consequence of the accident, which typically includes 100% of the damages from these medical expenses, lost wages, and pain and suffering damages.
+After a Bentonville Uber or Lyft car accident, you may face medical expenses, you may be unable to work, and you may face substantial pain and suffering.
+The damages you can claim in a lawsuit consist of any damages you suffer as a consequence of the accident, which typically includes 100% of the losses from medical expenses, lost wages, and pain and suffering.
 Talk to an attorney about how much your case should be worth.

-As for what Uber and Lyft cover, this depends on when the accident occurred.
-Uber and Lyft have 2 potential insurance policies that cover damages after a serious accident.
-Whether these policies apply and which policy applies depends on when the accident occurred:
+As for what Uber and Lyft cover after an accident, this depends on when the accident occurred.
+Uber and Lyft have two potential insurance policies that cover damages after a severe collision.
+Whether these policies apply, and which policy applies depends on when the accident occurred:

 - If you were hit by an off-duty Uber or Lyft driver, the driver’s personal insurance policy would cover the crash, just like any other car accident case.